INTRO TO TRAINING

 The Border Collie below is an example of the exact posturing and body language that you never want to see your gampr direct toward livestock.
 Notice the eyes are glaring and focused, lips are drawn back, the body is aimed like an arrow pointed directly toward it's prey and the muscles along the neck and back are tensed.

 If you see your gampr in this posture, you probably cannot use the dog as an LGD as it it indicative of a high prey drive, but at the very least, extensive behavior guidance would be necessary.

 Remove the dog from the livestock area immediately, and only allow him to see them while on leash.
-If he responds like this on leash, you must use your body to put physical pressure on him to soften his body language, by placing your body against the shoulder, on the back, pressure to the side, redirecting the gaze.
-The dog must be willing to submit, stay submissive, and maintain a soft body posture for a very long time before being allowed near livestock.
+For any moments of training, the dog must be willing to maintain a soft body posture for a long time before being allowed near livestock.